toshi0607/Go-FAQ-Japanese-Edition/original.md

 when serving a request.

-Moreover, experience with libraries such as those for graphics systems that require all processing to occur on the "main thread" has shown how awkward and limiting the approach can be when deployed in a concurrent language.
+Moreover, experience with libraries such as those for graphics systems that require all processing to occur on the “main thread” has shown how awkward and limiting the approach can be when deployed in a concurrent language.
 The very existence of a special thread or goroutine forces